strimzi/strimzi.github.io/_posts/2019-10-23-kafka-authentication-using-oauth-2.0.md

     kubectl create ns clients

-We'll use Strimzi Kafka image so we have all the dependent libraries already present in the image.
+We'll use the Strimzi Kafka image so we have all the dependent libraries already present in the image.

 We can configure and start the producer in a single line: